 After installation, as per the run rules, we edited the SPECjbb_config.props file in the root SPECjbb2005 directory to include disclosure information about the server and our license information.
 SPECjbb2005 uses this file when generating the results output for each run.
-We also modified the SPECjbb.props file to change the number of JVM instances to 2.
-This change allows a server to run 2 JVM instances during testing.
+We also modified the SPECjbb.props file to change the number of JVM instances to two.
+This change allows a server to run two JVM instances during testing.

 We created a batch file, which we placed in the root SPECjbb2005 directory, to issue the Java run command to launch the benchmark.
-During testing, we used the command prompt window within Microsoft Windows Server 2003 x64 Edition to run this batch file, the text of which is as follows:
+During testing, we used the command prompt window within Microsoft Windows Server 2008 x64 Edition to run this batch file, the text of which is as follows:

 '''

 @echo off

-set path="C:\jrockit-jdk1.6.0 02\bin"; %path%
+set path="C:\jrockit-jdk1.6.0_02\bin";%path%

 set JVM=2

-:: Set JAVA HOME to Java.exe path.
+:: Set JAVA_HOME to Java.exe path.

-set JAVA HOME="C:\jrockit-jdk1.6.0 02\bin"
+set JAVA_HOME="C:\jrockit-jdk1.6.0_02\bin"

 :stage1

 set PROPFILE=SPECjbb.props

-set JAVAOPTIONS= -Xms256m -Xmx256m
+set JAVAOPTIONS= -Xms256m -Xms256m

 rem set JBBJARS=.\jbb.jar;.\check.jar

-set JBBJARS=.\jbb.jar;.\jbb no precompile.jar;.\check.jar;.\reporter.jar
+set JBBJARS=.\jbb.jar;.\check.jar

 set CLASSPATH=%JBBJARS%;%CLASSPATH%

 :stage2

 echo Using CLASSPATH entries:

+'''

+'''

 for %%c in ( %CLASSPATH% ) do echo %%c

 @echo on

 start /b C:\jrockit-jdk1.6.0 02\bin\java.exe %JAVAOPTIONS% spec.jbb.Controller -

 propfile %PROPFILE%

 @echo off

 set I=0

 set J=F

 :LOOP

 set /a I=%I + 1

 echo.

 echo Starting JVM Number %1% with Affinity to CPU %J%

 echo.

 @echo on

 start /AFFINITY %J% /B C:\jrockit-jdk1.6.0 02\bin\java.exe -Xms1600m -Xns1300m -

 Xmx1600m -XXaggressive -XXlargepages -XXcallprofiling -Xgc:genpar -

 XXthroughputCompaction -XXlazyUnlocking -XXtlasize:min=4k,preferred=256k

-spec.jbb.JBBmain -propfile %PROPFILE% -id %1% > multi.%1%
+spec.jbb.JBBmain -propfile %PROPFILE% -id %I% > multi.%I%

 @echo off

 set J=%J%0

 IF %I% == %JVM% GOTO END

 GOTO LOOP

 :END

+:egress

+In the batch file we set the Java options that control the performance of the JVM as follows:

+Xms1600m

+This option sets the minimum heap size.
+We set the minimum and maximum

+heap sizes to be the same, so the heap size would stay a constant 1,600 MB.

+Xns1300m

+This option sets the nursery size to 1,300 MB.

+Xmx1600m

+This option sets the maximum heap size.

+This option essentially tells the JVM to perform at maximum speed.

+XXaggressive

+Xgc:genpar

+This option tells Java to use generational parallel garbage collection.

+XXthroughputCompaction

+This option adjusts the compaction ratio dynamically based on live data in the

+heap.

+XXlazyUnlocking

+This option determines when the JVM releases locks.

+XXtlasize:min=4k,preferred=256k

+This option sets the thread-local area size the JVM uses.
+We specified a

+minimum and preferred setting for testing.

+This option tells the JVM to use large pages, if they are available, for the Java

+-XXlargepages

+heap and other areas in the JVM.

 '''